Institute of Design (IDN)

 Provides a sound understanding of two-dimensional form, introduces basic concepts of graphic design including factors of visual perception and syntax, principles of creating order and meaning, compositional techniques, aesthetic properties of visual form, and information processing, and covers the environmental, cultural, and personal context of the viewer.
 Considerable emphasis is placed on typography.

-Provides fundamentals for planning and editing information and communicating it in print, web, and three-dimensional exhibition form from concept generation to visualization.
-Relevant perceptual and cognitive principles are discussed.
+Explores the techniques of planning and designing communications systems in print, web, and three-dimensional exhibition form from concept generation to visualization.
+Relevant perceptual, cognitive, and systems principles are investigated and prototyped.

 Teaches the fundamental principles and processes of product design through simple projects and skill building exercises, and about the study of more advanced projects and case studies.
 Skills taught include diagramming, orthographic sketching rendering, basic three-dimensional model building, and documenting intent for presentation.

 At the end of this course, students should be able to explore, create, and communicate design directions for simple products and environments taking into account design principles, human factors, technology, and business issues.